4.82 from 16 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

 We all need an easy beef and broccoli recipe up our sleeves.
 What’s not to love?
-It’s better than takeout, made in 30 minutes or less and is full of good for you nutrients.
+It’s better than takeout, made just a little over 30 minutes and is full of good-for-you nutrients.

 You’ll love this recipe for many reasons but most of all because of the tender and nutritious beef.